“The World of Isaiah,” Old Testament Student Manual Kings-Malachi (1982), 171–77

 Isaiah prophesied the departure of the Assyrians and Sennacherib’s death upon his return to his homeland.
 The chief negotiator for the Assyrians returned to Sennacherib to report, and he found that the main force was engaged against Tibnah, not far from Lachish.
 The Assyrians were also threatened by attack from the Ethiopian pharaoh of Egypt.
 As a result, the pressure upon Jerusalem for surrender was increased.

 Hezekiah, upon receiving the message from the Assyrians, sought the Lord in prayer for deliverance.
-The Lord’s response was revealed to the king though the prophet Isaiah, who declared the destruction of the Assyrians and the future blessing and prosperity of Judah.
+The Lord’s response was revealed to the king through the prophet Isaiah, who declared the destruction of the Assyrians and the future blessing and prosperity of Judah.
 Hezekiah stood firm and faithfully obeyed the prophet’s direction.
 The people of Judah were delivered by the Lord.
 The Assyrians encamped around Jerusalem were smitten and suffered many casualties.

 The Assyrians who survived broke off the campaign and withdrew to their homeland.
 There Sennacherib was assassinated, as Isaiah had prophesied.
 This miraculous deliverance brought Hezekiah and his God recognition and tribute from neighboring nations.